-Welcome to our garden in 2012.
+Welcome to our garden.
 Peter and Kate Foale moved into Charnwood in South Notts with their son, David, in August 1987.
 As time, money and fitness has been available they have gradually developed the acre of garden and continue to plan new areas.
 The backdrop of mature trees and countryside makes gardening here a joy.

 Through the gate the front garden is dominated on the right by a blue cedar, probably at least as old as the house (1950s).
 The clipped box came from a local nursery, Ivor Thompson and has, unfortunately, been ‘trimmed’ in places by Jamie the dog who sadly passed away in 2009 and was not a great gardener.
 Walking by the right hand side of the house are 2 weeping pears and opposite a border of ferns (and spring bulbs).
 At the back of the house on the right we planted a golden weeping birch again from Ivor Thompson.